When the other parent doesn’t pay child support or even have a job what are your options?

 So, in exact opposition to the what I just declared about the attorney turned housewife/househusband, you can’t use a bunch of old W-2s from 2013 to say your spouse is employable.

-If you have questions about child support and your spouse, ex, or co-parent working (or not) contact my Naples, Florida Law Office to schedule a free consultation and learn more.
+If you have questions about child support and your spouse, ex, or co-parent working (or not) contact my Naples, Florida Family Law Office to schedule a free consultation and learn more.